 - 1. Your name, title, class name, and date should go on the top left corner of every page (exception: your resume and your letters-these should be formal) - 2.
-All work must be typed using Times New Roman, 12-point font (except resume), double spaced.
+All work must be typed using Times New Roman, 12 point font (except resume), double spaced.
 Exception: Job Application may be neatly handwritten in black ink. - 3.
-Scholarly references must be appropriately referenced and used if indicated. - 4.
+Scholarly references must be appropriately referenced and used if indicated (APA Format) - 4.
 Work must be done in complete sentences, meaning there must be a subject and a verb. - 5.
 In most cases, one or two sentences DOES NOT answer the question.
 You need to write in paragraphs. - 6.
 You are expected to read the corresponding chapters PRIOR to completing the assignment because there is information you need in the chapters to correctly complete the assignment. - 7.
 ANY work that requires a "signature" must actually be signed . . . a typed name is not a signature.
 Signatures must be legible. - 8.
-All work should be submitted with a cover page via Blackboard unless otherwise specified in individual assignment instructions. - 9.
-Any work that is incomplete is a "0".
+All work should be submitted with a cover page, unless otherwise specified in individual assignment instructions.
+If Cover page is not present automatic 10 point deduction off assignment grade for not following instructions. - 9.
+Any work that is incomplete is a "0". - 10.
+All assignments must be turned in prior to course final exam, even if late with grade of zero, to meet course exit requirements.